 This manuscript examines the relationship of emotional intelligence (EI) with transformational leadership (TL) and organizational citizenship behavior (OCB) of the followers.
-A sample of 57 dyads of managers and their supervisors (i.e., 114 respondents) participated in this study.
-The reliabilities of the scales were .83 (OCB), .88 (TL), and .86 (EI).
+A sample of 57 dyads of managers and their supervisors (i.e. 114 respondents) participated in this study.
+The reliabilities of the scales were - OCB (0.83), TL (0.88), and EI (0.86).
 EI was significantly correlated to conscientiousness, civic virtue, and altruistic behaviors of followers.
-The method suggested by Barron and Kenny (1986) was used to test mediation of EI between TL and OCB, but nothing significant was found.
-The results indicated that EI of leaders enhances the OCB of followers.
+The method suggested by Barron and Kenny (1986) was used to test mediation of EI between TL and OCB but nothing significant was found.
+The results indicate that emotional intelligence of leaders enhances the OCB of followers.
 However, EI of the leader may not be the only factor determining the perception of TL.